 The Breaze earned a 6 of 10 for ease of use, a second-place score shared by similar strollers.
-This is slightly better than the Inglesina Net with a score of 5.
+It is slightly better than the Inglesina Net with a score of 5.
 However, it is not as high as the Zoe XL1 Best v2 with an 8, which may cost more, but might be worth it if you value ease of use.

 Fold and Unfold

-The Breaze brakes are double action and really hard to set.
-You need to use so much force it feels like they are going to break before they engage.
+The Breaze brakes are double action and hard to set.
+You need to use so much force that it feels like they are going to break before they engage.
 However, the pedal itself is large, easy to release, and sandal foot friendly.

-The canopy on the Graco is medium in size with UV 50 protection, pop out visor, and a mesh peek-a-boo window.
+The canopy on the Graco is medium with UV 50 protection, pop out visor, and a mesh peek-a-boo window.
 The window flap does not have any type of closure, but the window itself is easy to see through.
 The canopy is easy to operate, but it doesn't cover as much of baby as we'd like.

 The Breaze seat has an almost flat recline back, adequate padding, and adjustable leg rest.
-It has a one-handed recline that is easy to use, with 3 positions.
+It has a one-handed recline that is easy to use, with three positions.
 The adjustable leg rest can be angled down or out straight for more napping room, and it turns into an attachment point for the car seat.
 The footrest is under the edge of the leg rest and children will only be able to get their heels on it.